jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 ### 97 Elections to administer jointly with another person
 (1) In any case where Public Trust and another person or persons are entitled to elect to administer the estate of a deceased person, the execution of the election to administer, or of any memorandum under section 93(7) or section 94(5) or section 96(2), by the other person or persons does not need to be attested in any way.
-(2) A statement in an election to administer to the effect that an executor or co-executor—is to be accepted by all courts and persons as sufficient evidence of that fact without further proof.
+(2) A statement in an election to administer to the effect that an executor or co-executor— is to be accepted by all courts and persons as sufficient evidence of that fact without further proof.
   (a) has died; or
   (b) is unable or unwilling to act; or
   (c) has not made application for probate in New Zealand,—

 ### 98 Copy of election
-A copy of an election under this Part that is certified as a correct copy under the seal of the High Court or a Registrar of the Court is for all purposes equivalent to an exemplification of that election.
+A copy of an election under this Part that is certified as a correct copy under the seal of the High Court or a Registrar of the court is for all purposes equivalent to an exemplification of that election.

 ## Part 7 — Unclaimed property